How to Recover Data from a Macbook Air: Different Cases Covered

 Step 3.
 On the Disk Drill window, select your system drive – it should be labeled as “Apple SSD” or something similar.
 Then, click “Search for lost data”

-Disk Drill system drive selection window
+Disk Drill select system drive

 Step 4.
 Once the scan is completed, click “Review found items” to preview the recoverable files.

-Disk Drill scanning screen
+Disk Drill completed scan screen

-Step 6.
+Step 5.
+Use the search bar in the top-right corner of the screen to look for your file by its name or extension.
 Click on the eye button beside the file name to preview the file.
 The file name may have changed during the scanning process.

-Disk Drill preview window
+Disk Drill preview and filter found files

-Step 7.
+Step 6.
 Tick the checkbox next to the name of the recoverable file before clicking “Recover”.
 Alternatively, you can click “Recover All”

-Step 8.
+Step 7.
 You will be asked to choose the destination folder for your recovered file/s.
 This folder must be located in a different drive to avoid overwriting any existing data.

 Disk Drill Basic for Mac does not offer free data recovery, but you can preview as many files as you want.
 This is super useful for (1) confirming that your files are salvageable and (2) identifying the files you want to restore – there are cases where data recovery software are unable to retrieve exact file names.

-2. Recover Data From Unbootable MacBook Air Using Disk Drill
+Method 1: Recover Data From Unbootable MacBook Air Using Disk Drill

 If your MacBook Air refuses to boot, you can instead boot into macOS from an external USB.
 On that “portable” copy of macOS, we can then download and install Disk Drill and use it to scan your internal drive.